Classifying exact categories via Wakamatsu tilting: Exact categories with enough projectives and injectives and higher kernels

-in $\CC$ such that is exact. \item Suppose that $\CC$ is in addition an exact category. \begin{enumerate} \item We say that $\CC$ has \emph{$0$-kernels} if every morphism $f$ in $\CC$ can be factored as a deflation followed by a monomorphism, that is, $f=i g$ holds for a deflation $g$ and a monomorphism $i$. \item We say that $\CC$ has \emph{$(-1)$-kernels} if every morphism can be factored as a deflation followed by an inflation. \end{enumerate} \end{enumerate} Dually we define the notion of \emph{$n$-cokernels} for $n \geq -1$. \end{definition} Note that having $n$-kernels implies having $m$-kernels for $m \geq n \geq -1$.
+\item Suppose that $\CC$ is in addition an exact category. \begin{enumerate} \item We say that $\CC$ has \emph{$0$-kernels} if every morphism $f$ in $\CC$ can be factored as a deflation followed by a monomorphism, that is, $f=i g$ holds for a deflation $g$ and a monomorphism $i$. \item We say that $\CC$ has \emph{$(-1)$-kernels} if every morphism can be factored as a deflation followed by an inflation. \end{enumerate} \end{enumerate} Dually we define the notion of \emph{$n$-cokernels} for $n \geq -1$. \end{definition} Note that having $n$-kernels implies having $m$-kernels for $m \geq n \geq -1$.
 Also we point out that an exact category $\CC$ has $(-1)$-kernels if and only if $\CC$ is abelian and its exact structure is the usual exact structure on abelian categories.

 We remark that having higher kernels is almost equivalent to the finiteness of the global dimension, as the following classical proposition shows. \begin{proposition} Let $\CC$ be a skeletally small idempotent complete additive category with weak kernels and $n$ an integer $n \geq 1$.
-Then $\CC$ has $n$-kernels if and only if the global dimension of $\mod\CC$ is at most $n+1$.
-In particular, if $\End_\CC(M)$ is right coherent for an object $M \in \CC$, then $\add M$ has $n$-kernels if and only if the right global dimension of $\End_\CC(M)$ is at most $n+1$. \end{proposition}
+Then the following hold. \begin{enumerate} \item $\CC$ has $n$-kernels if and only if the global dimension of $\mod\CC$ is at most $n+1$. \item Suppose that $\End_\CC(M)$ is right coherent for an object $M \in \CC$.
+Then $\add M$ has $n$-kernels if and only if the right global dimension of $\End_\CC(M)$ is at most $n+1$. \end{enumerate} \end{proposition}

 The following proposition gives a necessary condition for $\EE$ to be equivalent to $\XXX_\WW$ for an $n$-cotilting subcategory $\WW$ of a module category $\mod\CC$.

 \begin{proposition} Let $\CC$ be a skeletally small additive category with weak kernels and $\WW$ an $n$-cotilting subcategory of $\mod\CC$ for $n \geq 0$.
 Then $\XXX_\WW$ has $(n-1)$-kernels. \end{proposition} \begin{proof} Recall that $\XXX_\WW = {}^\perp\WW$ since $\WW$ is $n$-cotilting.
 Also note that $\mod\CC$ is abelian by Proposition \ref{wk} since $\CC$ has weak kernels.
 If $n=0$, that is, $\XXX_\WW = \mod\CC$, then $\XXX_\WW$ clearly has $(-1)$-kernels since $\mod\CC$ is abelian.